Underground nuclear weapons testing: Effects

 The energy of the nuclear explosion is released in one microsecond.
 In the following few microseconds, the test hardware and surrounding rock are vaporised, with temperatures of several million degrees and pressures of several million atmospheres.
 Within milliseconds, a bubble of high-pressure gas and steam is formed.
 The heat and expanding shock wave cause the surrounding rock to vaporise, or be melted further away, creating a melt cavity.
 The shock-induced motion and high internal pressure cause this cavity to expand outwards, which continues over several tenths of a second until the pressure has fallen sufficiently, to a level roughly comparable with the weight of the rock above, and can no longer grow.
 Although not observed in every explosion, four distinct zones (including the melt cavity) have been described in the surrounding rock.
 The crushed zone, about two times the radius of the cavity, consists of rock that has lost all of its former integrity.
 The cracked zone, about three times the cavity radius, consists of rock with radial and concentric fissures.
 Finally, the zone of irreversible strain consists of rock deformed by the pressure.
 The following layer undergoes only an elastic deformation; the strain and subsequent release then forms a seismic wave.
 A few seconds later the molten rock starts collecting on the bottom of the cavity and the cavity content begins cooling.
 The rebound after the shock wave causes compressive forces to build up around the cavity, called a stress containment cage, sealing the cracks.

 Several minutes to days later, once the heat dissipates enough, the steam condenses, and the pressure in the cavity falls below the level needed to support the overburden, the rock above the void falls into the cavity.
 Depending on various factors, including the yield and characteristics of the burial, this collapse may extend to the surface.
 If it does, a subsidence crater is created.
-Such a crater is usually bowl-shaped, and ranges in size from a few tens of metres to over a kilometre in diameter.
+Such a crater is usually bowl-shaped, and ranges in size from around 100 feet to over half a mile in diameter.
 At the Nevada Test Site, 95 percent of tests conducted at a scaled depth of burial (SDOB) of less than 150 caused surface collapse, compared with about half of tests conducted at a SDOB of less than 180.
 The radius r (in feet) of the cavity is proportional to the cube root of the yield y (in kilotons), r = 55 * $\sqrt[3]{y}$; an 8 kiloton explosion will create a cavity with radius of 110 ft.